Early Modern Europe

 - Donald F. Lach, Asia in the Making of Europe

-- Richard Lachmann, Capitalists in Spite of Themselves: Elite conflict and Economic Transitions in Early Modern Europe [Or, how capitalism was born from the quarrels of tyrants]
+- Richard Lachmann, Capitalists in Spite of Themselves: Elite Conflict and Economic Transitions in Early Modern Europe [Or, how capitalism was born from the quarrels of tyrants]

 - Antonia Lolordo, Pierre Gassendi and the Birth of Early Modern Philosophy